ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 Since being an energy efficiency fetishist I played around with ARM single board computers as miniature servers for a while.
 To benchmark those things I found 7-zip's internal benchmark a pretty good representation of ['server workloads in general' since relying on integer/memory](https://github.com/ThomasKaiser/sbc-bench#7-zip).
 Of course it makes absolutely no sense at all to use this benchmark on a Mac laptop due to totally different use cases.

 I gave it a try just for a quick efficiency comparison with my Intel MacBook. `/usr/local/bin/7z b` ends up with ~27500 7-zip MIPS running in Rosetta2 'emulation' mode.
-After half an hour some slight throttling kicks in and the results are in the 26000-26500 range.
+After half an hour some slight throttling happens and the results are in the 26000-26500 range.
 The MacBook Air has no fan, is passively cooled and doesn't even get hot (touch test).

-The very same benchmark running natively on my Intel i7-9750H MacBook Pro (6 cores, 12 threads) results in 29000 7-zip MIPS while the fan kicks in after a minute and screams at +5000 rpm and a little later the CPU thermal sensor reports temperatures above 90°C with fan on maximum operation.
+The very same benchmark running natively on my Intel i7-9750H MacBook Pro (6 cores, 12 threads) results in roughly 30000 7-zip MIPS while the system draws ~80W from the wall, the fan kicks in after a minute and screams at +5000 rpm and a little later the CPU thermal sensor reports temperatures above 90°C (still with fan on maximum speed).

 I won't do any further CPU performance testing since 'fast enough' or let's better say *simply impressive* considering the thermal behaviour and that I tested an Intel binary on the ARM laptop running via binary translation.
 I'll focus on performance/watt measurements solely later on.

-Update: When running a native `arm64e` 7-zip binary we're at slightly above 33000 7-zip MIPS (at below 14W consumption) or in other words: only 20% faster compared to Rosetta2 'emulation' mode and ~15% faster than a 6C/12T i7-9750H.
+Update: When running a native `arm64e` 7-zip binary we're at slightly above 33000 7-zip MIPS (at below 14W consumption) or in other words: only 20% faster compared to Rosetta2 'emulation' mode and ~10% faster than a 6C/12T i7-9750H.

 ### Internal storage